mcevik0/sdx-lc/README.md

 ## Overview

-SDX Local Controller (sdx-lc) is a per-OXP (Open eXchange Point) component responsible for interfacing the OXP network Orchestrator, or OXPO.
+SDX Local Controller (SDX-LC) is a component of [AtlanticWave-SDX].

+SDX-LC is a per-OXP (Open eXchange Point) component responsible for interfacing the OXP network Orchestrator, or OXPO.
 The SDX-LC uses the OXPO's API to submit service requests and retrieve topology data and converts the output to the SDX data model before pushing the data to the SDX Controller.

 SDX-LC is a swagger-enabled Flask server based on the [swagger-codegen] project, and uses [connexion] library on top of